wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/03-customize-app.md

 A **gallery** control displays multiple records for the user to view and select.
 Each record in the gallery can display multiple types of information.
 For example, a gallery could show a listing of inventory items that show the name, model number, and price for each.
 Depending on what you need, galleries come in various vertical and horizontal layouts.

-To change the layout of the gallery, select the gallery by clicking on it in the app or finding **BrowseGallery1** in the Tree view.
+To change the layout of the gallery, select the gallery by Selecting on it in the app or finding **BrowseGallery1** in the Tree view.
 Under the **Properties** pane, select from various **Layout** options.

 ![Screenshot that shows the gallery options.](../media/15-gallery.png)